Skip to content

 Is ConnectorCare the same as MassHealth?

-No. MassHealth is Medicaid.
+No. MassHealth is Medicaid and CHIP.
 ConnectorCare is lower-cost private coverage through the Massachusetts Health Connector for people who meet income and other rules and do not qualify for MassHealth, Medicare, or other public coverage.

 What if I need care before my application is approved?